 5 to 6 large pomegranates are likely to give you 4 cups of pomegranate juice.
 You can also stock leftover juice in the refrigerator for later consumption.

-Research suggests that pomegranate may prevent blood sugar fluctuation, which may otherwise lead to increased feelings of hunger (4).
+Research suggests that pomegranate may help regulate glucose metabolism, preventing severe blood sugar fluctuation, which may otherwise lead to increased feelings of hunger (4).

 This recipe is courtesy of healthynibblesandbits.com.

 - 1 fl oz kale juice taken from 2 oz kale

 - 4 fl oz celery juice taken from 3 oz celery stalks

 - 2 fl oz cucumber juice taken from 2 oz cucumber

 - 24 fl oz apple juice taken from 32 oz apples